WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Introduction

 This draft proposes a new media stack to replace the existing stack RTP, DTLS-SRTP, and SDP Offer Answer.
 The key parts of this stack are  connectivity layer, the transport layer, the media layer, and the control layer.

-The connectivity layer uses a simplified version of ice, called snowflake, to find connectivity between endpoints and change the connectivity from one endpoint to another as different networks become available or disappear.
+The connectivity layer uses a simplified version of ICE [@I-D.ietf-ice-rfc5245bis], called snowflake, to find connectivity between endpoints and change the connectivity from one address to another as different networks become available or disappear.

-The transport layer uses QUIC to provide a hop by hop encrypted congestion controlled transport of media.
+The transport layer uses QUIC to provide a hop by hop encrypted, congestion controlled transport of media.
 Although QUIC does not currently have all of the partial reliability mechanisms to make this work, this draft assumes that they will be added to QUIC.

-The media layer uses existing codecs and packages them along with extra header information to provide information about the sequence of when they should be played back, which camera they came from, and they media streams are synchronize.
+The media layer uses existing codecs and packages them along with extra header information to provide information about the sequence of when they should be played back, which camera they came from, and media streams to be synchronized.

 The control layer is based on an advertisement and proposal model.
 Each endpoint can create an advertisement that describes what it supports including things like supported codecs and maximum bitrates.
-A proposal can be sent to an endpoint that tells endpoint exactly what media to send and receive and where to send it.
+A proposal can be sent to an endpoint that tells the endpoint exactly what media to send and receive and where to send it.
 The endpoint can accept or reject this proposal in total but cannot change any part of it.

 # Terminology